My name is Amanda Isberg. I am the Third Grade teacher at an American International school called, Colegio Internacional de Carabobo, in Venezuela.

 My interest in teaching began while working on my Bachelors of Arts in International Studies at the University of Oregon (graduated June 2007).
-I interned in Yokusuka, Japan and Gaeta, Italy for three months each at a summer camp while earning elective credits at my university.
+I interned in Yokosuka, Japan, and Gaeta, Italy for three months each at a summer camp while earning elective credits at my university.
 I loved the experience of working with children while living overseas and I began thinking about becoming a teacher full time.
 My decision to work with children overseas was further strengthened by a four-month experience teaching ESL as a volunteer with the Peace Corps in Azerbaijan.

 Following my passion to teach while discovering new cultures, I taught ECE at the American School Foundation of Chiapas (in Mexico).
 I then moved to the Eastern hemisphere and taught second grade at an international school in Beijing, China.
 Desiring a return to sunny Latin America where I could speak Spanish and dance salsa to my heart’s content, I found Escuela Las Morochas.
 Finally, I wanted to work at a bigger school with more opportunities, so I moved within Venezuela to teach third grade at CIC Valencia.

-When not actively teaching, I love to try new recipes, salsa dancing, practice yoga, and explore new places.
+When not actively teaching, I love to try new recipes, go salsa dancing, practice yoga, and explore new places.